amboltio/DM-i-AI-2024/traffic-simulation/README.md

 The traffic lights are controlled via signal groups.
 You receive a list of all the signal groups of the intersection (*signal_groups* in the DTO) and a list of signal groups per leg (*legs* in the DTO).

 The signal groups are named according to the following conventions:

-- *LegName*: Controls the main lanes and the right turning lanes
+- **LegNameRightTurn**: Controls the right turning lanes
-- *LegNameRightTurn* Controls the right turning lanes
+- **LegNameLeftTurn**: Controls the left turning lanes
-- *LegNameLeftTurn* Controls the left turning lanes
+- **LegName**: Controls the main lanes

-#### Examples
+#### Examples as seen in Figure 2

-*Leg A2*:
+**Leg B2**
 - Lanes:
-  - Left
-  - Left
+  - 3 x Left lanes
-  - Main
+  - 2 x Main lanes
 - Signal groups:

-  - A2: Controls the main lane
+  - **A1LeftTurn**: Controls all the left-turning lanes
-  - A2LeftTurn: Controls the left lanes
+  - **A1**: Controls both of the straight lanes

-*Leg A1*
+**Leg A1**

-- Lanes
+- Lanes:
+  - 1 x Left lanes
-  - Main
+  - 2 x Main lanes
-  - Right
-- Signal groups
+- Signal groups:
-  - A1: Controls the main lane and right-turning lane
+  - **A2LeftTurn**: Controls the left lane
-  - A1RightTurn: Controls the main lane
+  - **A2**: Controls both of the main lanes

 In the example for leg A1, if you set the signal group A1 to green, the signals for both lanes are switched to green.

 There might be cases where only allowing for right-turning traffic is feasible, for instance in combinations with other left-turning or right-turning groups.

+#### Allowed green light combinations
-**Allowed green light combinations** It *is* possible (but probably not desirable) to set the state to green for all of the signal groups.
+It *is* possible (but probably not desirable) to set the state to green for all of the signal groups.
 In the intersection above, we would not want to turn on the green lights for both leg A1 and B1 - the cars would potentially collide, and the cars behind would form a looong queue (hello exponential penalty!).
 Look in the DTO for *allowed_green_signal_combinations* - this gives you guidance on which green lights go together.